-Corporal Brad Smith (Retired)
+Corporal Brad Smith (1960-2024)

 West Covina Police Department, California

 Cpl.
 Smith is the founder of Canine Tactical Operations & Consulting.
 Cpl.
 Smith retired for the West Covina Police Department after 30 years of service in June 2010.
 Cpl.
 Smith was a K9 handler and trainer for the department for 25 years and a SWAT dog handler for 18 years.
+In his retirement, he continued his passion for training teams until his passing in April of 2024.
+His legacy will continue through his teaching and his training cadre.

 Cpl.
 Smith is a graduate of California POST’s Master Instructor Development Program (Class #5) where he designed and implemented the first and only California POST approved K9 SWAT School in California.
 These classes are called S.K.I.D.D.S.
 (SWAT & K9 Interaction During Deployment School) and CATS (CAnine Tactical Schools).